 Coloring pasta is easy to do and gives kids something bright and beautiful to work with.
 Once the pasta is colored and dried, necklaces or charms can be made by stringing yarn.
+There are tons of things you can craft and make with rainbow noodles!

 Supplies for Coloring Pasta: